-- Are consistent with the original purpose of the LIFE; - Are characterized by innovation, novelty and clear scientific design; - Have a LIFE investigator as a full collaborator, taking responsibility for proper conduct of the study and reporting of data; - Do not impede the collection of the primary study data. - Are sufficiently scientifically distinct from previously approved ancillary studies. - Make a scientific contribution in more than one area at once.
-In addition, priority for studies requesting blood samples is highest if they: - Do not make use of samples from those participants with the fewest samples; - Use of small sample volumes; evidence of attempts to minimize volumes are examined by the Biologic Specimens Committee. - Can be integrated with other studies to conserve sample or limit freeze-thaw cycles.
+- Are consistent with the original purpose of the LIFE; - Are characterized by innovation, novelty and clear scientific design; - Have a LIFE investigator as a full collaborator, taking responsibility for proper conduct of the study and reporting of data; - Do not impede the collection of the primary study data. - Make a scientific contribution in more than one area at once.
+In addition, priority for studies requesting blood samples is highest if they: - Do not make use of samples from those participants with the fewest samples; - Use of small sample volumes; evidence of attempts to minimize volumes are examined by the Biologic Specimens Committee. - Can be integrated with other studies to conserve sample or limit freezethaw cycles.